vonchristian/cart_app/README.md

 - Run rspec

 ###Deviations from Test requirements
-- Creating bundled products for promotions for one-click "Purchase of products" instead of single item purchase and matching it to applicable promotions
+- Creating bundled products for promotions for one-click "Purchase of products" instead of single item purchase and matching it to applicable promotions which is complicated
 - Added amount based code discount